mauriciolarroque/Bikeshare-Case-Study/README2.md

   * Since I had previously defined ride_id as the primary key individually in all 12 tables, this might cause complications during the merging process.

-    * Just to be safe, I decided to temporarily `drop the primary keys` in each table:
+    * To avoid any issues, I `dropped the primary keys` in each table.
+After the full-year table was made, I would reinstate `ride_id` as the primary key.

 <br>